 Section 6.
 The duties of the Treasurer shall be to receive and disburse all funds as authorized by the Society, to keep accurate accounts thereof, and to submit annually a report of the Treasurer's records for auditing.
 The Treasurer shall work with the Secretary and Membership Chair to maintain and utilize the digital membership roster.
 The Treasurer shall be present or delegate a substitute to be present at each Regular Meeting to collect monies and membership applications.
 The Treasurer, jointly with the President and Secretary, shall sign all written contracts and other obligations of the Society, and shall assume the duties of the President in the absence of the President, Vice-President, and Secretary.

 Section 7.
-The Executive Board shall consist of the President, President-Elect, Vice-President, Secretary, Treasurer, and the most recent available past President.
+The Executive Board shall consist of the President, President-Elect, Vice-President, Secretary, Treasurer, and the most recent available Past-President.
 The Executive Board's duties shall be to appoint officers to fill vacancies occurring during the administrative year, except the office of President to which the Vice-President shall succeed; to provide a Technical Program for each meeting, to establish a schedule and location of meetings and social activities each year, to select by simple majority, the recipients of awards and scholarships and decide, by simple majority, which activities and projects the Society will choose to fund/support/sponsor, and to have general supervision of the organization.
 In the event of a split vote, the President will cast the deciding ballot.

 Section 8.
 The election of officers shall be held at the Annual Meeting.
 Nominations shall be made by the Election Committee consisting of the President-Elect and at least two members appointed by the President-Elect.
 This Committee shall nominate one or more candidates for each elective office to be announced in the Society Newsletter prior to the Annual Meeting.
 At the Annual Meeting, additional nominations may be made from the floor following the report of the Election Committee.
 The Election Committee shall be responsible for preparation, distribution, and collection of the ballots at the Annual Meeting, and the tabulation of the results of said balloting.
 The committee shall present the results of the balloting to the President of the Society during the Annual Meeting so that the newly elected officers may be presented to the Society.
 Voting shall be by secret ballot.
 Ballots shall be distributed during registration at the Annual Meeting and shall be returned to the Election Committee upon completion.
 If none of the candidates for a particular office obtains a majority of the votes cast, the candidate with the least number of votes shall be eliminated and a second ballot taken.
 If there is a tie between two candidates, a second ballot shall be taken at the Annual Meeting.
 If, after the second ballot, there is still a tie, the winner shall be decided by a coin toss.